 Heritage Manor is a small nursing home located in Oklahoma City, Oklahoma.
-We gave this facility a C overall, which is not a bad score.
-This is comparable with the city grade in Oklahoma City, which is a B-.
-You could certainly do worse than this nursing home.
+This is a good facility with a B- overall grade.
+This grade is right in line with the city grade in Oklahoma City.
+You can definitely do worse than this place.
 More information on this nursing home's category grades may be found below.
-Its best category is long-term care, which is discussed in the next paragraph.
+Its best category is long-term care, which is addressed in the next paragraph.

 - Nursing Home